knightsUCF/CarRacing/Log.md

 So the asset pack has a lot of the stuff done for us, so we will have a little different ToDo list.

+The good news is that we have the game running on mobile with swipe controls.
+Even though the movement is jagged and too quantized, the controls do work for testing the game.

+So what should we move on to, knowing the asset pack might have us redo major portions of our game.
+Like the procedural generation and the car movement controls?

+We probably then should not work on procedural generation yet, or the car movement controls, since we will want to check the asswet code first.

+The spring camera will be nice.
+So as the player's car speeds up and turns, we will experiment with a spring on the camera.
+We will also do this after the asset pack.

+We might want to have a speed up meter on the right hand side.
+Just a narrow thin strip, which we can drag quickly up to set the speed.
+We want to be able to reach top velocity quickly, and also reach the slow velocity quickly.
+Even though we might need time to accelerate we want the user to reach these speeds quicker, instead of continous tapping.
+This will be essentially when the player reaches a traffic jam and wants to slow down.

 # Amazing Asset Pack